Explore Courses

 Note: International students may also need to submit TOEFL/IELTS scores and demonstrate financial resources.
 Staying organized and starting early is essential to navigating the process successfully.

-Scholarships and Financial Aid for Ivy League Schools
+What Scholarships and Financial Aid Are Available at Ivy League Schools?

-• Financial Aid Calculators: Each school provides online tools to estimate aid packages.
+• Financial Aid Calculators: Each university provides online tools to help estimate potential aid packages.

-• International Aid: Available at select schools, though often more limited.
+• International Student Aid: Available at select schools, though opportunities may be more limited than for domestic students.

-• Work-Study Opportunities: Included in aid packages, allowing students to work part-time on campus.
+• Work-Study Opportunities: Most aid packages include work-study programs, allowing students to earn while studying on campus.

 Here’s a breakdown of notable scholarships offerings at Ivy League institutions: